-Wealthfront was launched in 2013 by Andy Rachleff and Dan Carroll, out of Redwood City, CA. Rachleff was co-founder of venture capital firm Benchmark Capital and Carroll was the original designer of the platform using his expertise as a trader.
+Wealthfront was launched in 2013 by Andy Rachleff and Dan Carroll, out of Redwood City, CA. Rachleff was co-founder of venture capital firm Benchmark Capital.
+Carroll was the original designer of the platform using his expertise as a trader.
 They built an algorithmic platform that automates the implementation of sophisticated financial advice and made it accessible to the masses regardless of account size or investment experience.
 Backed by investments from Benchmark Capital, DAG Ventures Ribbit Capital as well as renowned Silicon Valley icons like Marc Andreessen, Jeff Jordan and Ben Horowitz.
 Their Chief Investment Officer, Burton Malkiel, was the author to the classic “A Random Walk Down Wall Street” and former senior economist at Princeton University.
-Wealthfront surpassed over $20 billion in assets under management in 2019 and continues to flourish.
+Wealthfront surpassed over $25 billion in assets under management in 2021 and continues to flourish.
 Let’s get to the Wealthfront review!

 How Wealthfront Works